 This is a full-time, one-year course, which will train you to teach young people between the ages of five and 11.

 All trainees learn to teach across the range of subjects in the Primary National Curriculum, but there is a strong focus on mathematics and English.
-You could start by choosing maths, then go on to cover English and also link it with the study of science.

 Approximately two thirds of this well-structured and supervised programme includes blocked time in schools/settings where trainees will gain direct teaching experience and work with experienced practitioners in the classroom.
 School based sessions are undertaken predominately in West Midland primary schools.
 Placements will be with schools recognised for their strengths in Mathematics.